favoursyre/portfolio_backend/ReadMe.md

 3. [Technologies](#technologies)

 ## Overview
 This is the backend for my portfolio website.
-Note: Application is not yet ready

 ## Languages
-* HTML
-* CSS
+* Handlebars
 * Typescript

 ## Technologies
-* Express.Ts
+* Express TS
 * Mongo DB